 This year returning to the office will be especially exciting one in the Power BI world.
 Here is a short recap what is coming and how it will affect you as a Power BI admin.

-General availability of Premium Capacity Gen2 in July21
+General availability of Premium Capacity Gen2 in September 2021

 This is the biggest infrastructural change in Power BI in years.
 In a nutshell Premium Gen2 is an improved and architecturally redesigned version of a premium capacity.
-All current premium capacity will be automatically converted to Gen2 by Microsoft starting in July 2021 if the timeline published in May holds.
+All current premium capacities will eventually be migrated to Gen2.
+Process and timeline for this is informed later this autumn.
+Current timeline, updated in the end of July, sets the general availability to the end of September.

 Main benefits of Gen2: